Ultimate Guide to Emergency Motorcycle Braking

 Braking Mid Corner

-Firstly, the advice, if you believe you may need to brake mid corner in response to a hazard, usually caused by too high an entry speed or a tightening corner, is to simply look around the corner where you want to go, rather than where you feel you might end up.
+Firstly, the advice, if you believe you may need to brake mid-corner in response to a hazard usually caused by too high an entry speed or a tightening corner, is to simply look around the corner where you want to go, rather than where you feel you might end up.

 A modern machine with good tyres and ground clearance (not cruisers), can be banked at circa 45 degrees or more on reasonable road tarmac.
 Many crashes have been caused locally, the Lincs police informed me, on corners when the rider could have got around easily had they had the confidence.
-If you’re not confident leaning the bike, then get some on-track training where you can practise in relative safety.
+If you’re not confident leaning the bike, then get some on-track training where you can practice in relative safety.

-Providing the bike is not banked at an extreme angle, there is a surpringly large amount of grip available for braking (or accelerating) when the bike is banked, which is the light green area shown in the diagram below.
-This is based on ‘Mohr’s Circle’ theory of grip.
+Providing the bike is not banked at an extreme angle, there is a surprisingly large amount of grip still available for cornering, braking (or accelerating), or cornering when the motorcycle is banked, which is the combined dark dark and light green area, and the dark green areas respectively, as shown in the diagram below.

-The other alternative of a direct head-on collision with an oncoming vehicle or stationary hazard is likely to lead to a worse outcome.
+The other alternative of a direct head-on collision with an oncoming vehicle, or stationary hazard, is likely to lead to a worse outcome.

 Trail Braking